A Comprehensive Guide to Everything Related to Renting a Car in Iceland.

 The upkeep for the average website is pretty low, so naturally, companies prefer you to purchase their products on their websites to keep their staff and operating costs as low as possible.

-To encourage people to actually go online they stick a, often considerably, lower price-tag on the product if they purchase it electronically.
+To encourage people to actually go online companies stick a, often considerably, lower price-tag on the product if you purchase it electronically.
 Car rentals are no exception to this rule, and you should always look around online before you commit to booking at the desk.

-The average price for a one-way ticket from Keflavík airport to Reykjavík city center is somewhere around 2.200 ISK which amounts to about 15 EUR.
+The average price for a one-way ticket from Keflavík airport to Reykjavík city center is somewhere around 2.200 ISK which amounts to about 15 EUR per individual.
 We’re talking a direct route to the bus terminal in Reykjavík.
 If you want a ride straight to your hotel then the price goes a bit closer to 20 EUR.
-Pile that rate on a 4-person family and you’re down 80 EUR without even leaving Kef airport.
+Pile that rate on a 4-person family and you’re up to 80 EUR after your first hour in Iceland.

 Here’s the thing, a lot of the car rentals in Iceland have desks and even main offices in Keflavík, which means they offer, in most cases, free airport pickup and delivery.
 This is all part of the research process.
 See who has what included and you’ll be better off in the end.